 Signature Wings – Bang Coq (£8)

-And here comes their staple, the wings!
+Here comes their staple, the wings!
 Each portion comes with six wings, served nicely over a plate with all the sauce and dressings.
 The Bang Coq flavour is an exclusive one to their Soho branch.
-It is consisted of a Thai infusion of Sriracha, honey & lime, and is topped with Kewpie mayo, toasted sesame, pickled cucumber and crispy onions.
+It consists of a Thai infusion of Sriracha, honey & lime, and is topped with Kewpie mayo, toasted sesame, pickled cucumber and crispy onions.

 The flavours really hit the spot for me.
-It’s not too spicy, tinged with a hint of sweetness and tangy flavour that danced around the palate.
+It’s not too spicy but still got a nice kick to it, tinged with a hint of sweetness and tangy flavour that danced around the palate.
 Kewpie mayo is the ‘king of mayonnaise’ and it most definitely helped to lift the flavours here.
 The chicken got this beautiful crispy coating as well and carried a lovely robust flavour to taste.
 All in all, it’s certainly not just your ordinary wings but one hell of an amazing plate of wings!

 Truffle Parmesan Fries (£5.5)